friendsofhyperf/components/docs/en/components/compoships.md

 }
 ```

-The same syntax applies to defining the inverse relationship:
+The same syntax can be used to define the inverse relationship:

 ```php
 namespace App;